Hemanth-kumar-u/CovidVaccination_booking/README.md

 Users can search for nearby vaccination centres.
 The application provides information about the centres and working hours.
 This feature helps users identify convenient vaccination options.

 ### Book Vaccination Slot
 Once logged in, users can apply for a vaccination slot.
-However, to ensure efficient vaccine distribution, the application restricts each day's appointments to a maximum of 10 candidates.
+However, the application restricts each day's appointments to a maximum of 10 candidates to ensure efficient vaccine distribution.
 Users can select their preferred time slot from the available options and reserve their spot.

 ### Logout
 Users can log out of their accounts, ensuring the security of their personal information and preventing unauthorized access to their accounts.